 Who I am today

-My husband, Nathaniel Richman, Web Developer extraordinaire, and I feel blessed to live in the heart of Victoria, BC on Vancouver Island and enjoy everything it has to offer- mostly, long walks along the beach.
-When I’m not working, I enjoy cooking, practising yoga and meditation, travelling, reading, and cuddling my adorable Siberian cat, Abe.
+My husband, Nathaniel Richman, Web Developer extraordinaire, and I feel blessed to live in the heart of Victoria, BC on Vancouver Island and enjoy everything it has to offer — mostly, long walks along the beach.
+When I’m not working, I enjoy cooking, knitting, practising yoga and meditation, travelling, and reading.
 I am blessed to have a fantastic marriage, wonderful friends, and a loving and supportive family.

-I have also experienced several major life challenges and have come out the other side a deeper, mature, and more loving person: I survived a deadly battle with anorexia and bulimia in my teens and early 20s and have lived to tell the story.
+I have also experienced several major life challenges and have come out the other side a deeper, mature, and more loving person: I survived a deadly battle with a mix of eating disorders — anorexia, bulimia and orthorexia in my teens and early 20s and have lived to tell the story.
 I am a Highly Sensitive Person (HSP) and have worked incredibly hard at accepting the traits that go along with this, and learning to practise very good self-care over the years to achieve balance and equanimity.

 I truly believe that I cannot help people unless I’ve done my own personal work and continue to on a daily basis.
 I am a living example that psychotherapy works and is an invaluable tool for human growth, healing, and self-acceptance.

 I am a Registered Social Worker (RSW) in good standing of the British Columbia College of Social Workers.
 I am also a member in good standing of the B.C.
 Clinical Counsellors Association and have met all of the requirements of this professional body to have been given the designation of Registered Clinical Counsellor (RCC).